Macb3th/dartlang.org/src/site/docs/tutorials/remove-elements/index.markdown

 ---
 layout: default
-title: "Target 4: Remove an Element from the DOM"
+title: "Target 4: Remove Elements from the DOM"
 description: "Remove a child element from the DOM"
 has-permalinks: true
 tutorial: